 RLS 350: REVEALING RELIGION IN AMERICA TODAY.
 A capstone course that examines the methods and theories of religious studies as well as how religion is understood and practiced in contemporary America.
 Attention will also be given to the relationship between relig10n, race, and social power.
-CREDIT: THREE SEMESTER HOURS

-PHI 101: INTRODUCTION TO PHILOSOPHY.
-An introduction to the continuing problem of understanding the universe, God, the nature of human beings, and the nature of knowledge and values.
-The aim is to help students work out a satisfactory philosophy of life for themselves.
-Offered every year.
-CREDIT: THREE SEMESTER HOURS.
+CREDIT: THREE SEMESTER HOURS ability to understand technology.
+In the Department of Mass Communication, we educate students to become innovative practitioners, intellectuals, ethical beings and leaders in the careers of Advertising, Journalism, Public Relations and Radio & Television Broadcasting.
+With our sequences in these areas, undergraduates acquire the technical competency and the ability to provide foresight and control in the multifaceted field of Mass Communication.
+The Department of Mass Communication is committed to providing a high quality academic program that is supported in part through hands on learning.
+Mass Communication students are required to purchase their own video/photo camera.